Senior Editor, Workforce magazine

 DC Director, HR Transformation, Deloitte Consulting LLP

 Lisa Disselkamp is a director in the human resources transformation practice of Deloitte Consulting LLP.
 Her consulting experience is focused on workforce management business practices and technologies.
-Disselkamp specializes in the design and implementation of strategic time and labor management systems, including timekeeping, labor scheduling, leave management and workforce analytics designed to improve labor cost, productivity, compliance and operational outcomes.
-She operates not only...
+Disselkamp specializes in the design and implementation of strategic time and labor management systems, including timekeeping, labor scheduling, leave management and workforce analytics designed to improve labor cost, productivity, compliance...
 Read More →

 Reach in to Reach Out: A New Paradigm for Diversity